nassim199/Deep-learning-with-pytorch/Readme.md

 # Deep learning with pytorch
-this will be a series of different small projects of different deep learning projects, using the popular framework [PyTorch](https://pytorch.org/).
+this will be a series of different small projects of deep learning, using the popular framework [PyTorch](https://pytorch.org/).

 It'll cover various topics and explore different models and ideas, going from vanilla neural networks, RNNs, CNNs to some of the state-of-the-art techniques like BERT model and much more.